-CAs must perform routine self-assessments of security controls.
+CAs and KRSs must perform routine self-assessments of security controls.

-Practice Note: The security audit data should be reviewed by the security auditor for events such as repeated failed actions, requests for privileged information, attempted access of system files, and unauthenticated responses.
+Practice Note: The security audit data should be reviewed by the security auditor for events such as repeated failed actions, requests for privileged information, attempted access of system files, and requests for escrowed keys, attempted access of escrowed keys, unauthenticated responses, and other suspicious or unusual activity.
 Security auditors should check for continuity of the security audit data.